moskalyk/some-name/README.md

 use of sequence embedded wallet sign in with playfab to pass securely an onchain Urbit ID as a user account to generate a session ticket

 ### 2. Pooled messsaging obfuscation
-- mint an nft to have entrance to a chat
+- buy an nft to have entrance to a chat
-- message authors get grouped by random group of chat particpation, so an onchain author can have 1-N authors, and this index is stored securely in a cloudflare worker KV storage
+- message authors get grouped by random group of chat participation, so an onchain author can have 1-6 authors, and this index is stored on user device
-- session tickets pool over a signed in session to decide on group
-- limit chat size to 257, limit group based on moderator
 - gas obscurity -> less gas on network, more obfuscated onchain
 - user considered "is online" to be included in sessions -> work in progress numbers: 70% recency of time on chain (less max of 30 days) vs. 30% of total supply minted in chat to be included in others

-### 3. Native eth on arbitrum nova
+### 3. Downloadable images
-- use arbitrum nova to scale and pay for first group of users, so storage -> price is native to markets and available

-### 4. Reputation weighting voting
-- high impact (80%) - feedback loop into pooled message grouping and tied in from group emojis
-- low impact (20%) - onchain price movements attached to message relativity. truth can emerge from a single message -> 'wartime ceos versus peacetime ceos'

-### 5. Mintable
-- messages can become mintable and stored in wallet, as takeaways after group has been dissolved
+- messages can be downloaded and stored in file system, as takeaways after group has been dissolved